-A range of investment products including a Stocks & Shares Individual Savings Account (S&S ISA), a Pension and a General Investment Account (GIA).
+A range of investment wrappers including a Stocks & Shares Individual Savings Account (S&S ISA), a Pension (restricted Self-Invested Personal Pension) and a General Investment Account (GIA).

 evestor have partnered with Gaudi Regulated Services Limited to provide ISA and Pension products.
 Our third-party administrator, Quai, arranges your contracts with Gaudi, who then look after the taxation and regulatory reporting of your products.
 Quai administer these products and evestor provide investment management on the funds within them.